 5. Tables—include in manuscript file

-For Primer Notes papers, two tables should be presented.
+For Primer Notes papers, at least three tables should be presented.
 One should contain the names of the forward and reverse primers, their DNA sequences, fragment size range, annealing temperatures, and GenBank ID.
-Based on the marker type, additional information may be required, such as repeat motifs for microsatellite markers or polymorphism information for SNPs (e.g., A/T).
+Based on the marker type, additional information may be required, such as repeat motifs for microsatellite markers.
 Any fluorescent dye used to tag any primer should also be indicated here.
-The second table should report the number of alleles and observed heterozygosity in each population surveyed (for microsatellite or SNP markers) or nucleotide diversity estimates (for sequence-based markers).
+The second table should report the number of alleles and observed heterozygosity in each population surveyed (for microsatellite markers) or nucleotide diversity estimates (for sequence-based markers).
 In species expected to be primarily outcrossing and if sampling has been extensive enough in one or more natural populations, results of tests for departures from single-locus Hardy-Weinberg expectations and for departures from gametic equilibrium may be included.
+A third table should provide the cross-amplification results in related taxa, as in the case of microsatellite markers.
 Voucher accession numbers for each population may be provided with the table, in the text, or in an appendix.
 Include the name of the herbarium in the table caption.
 If the paper reports SSRs developed from ESTs, Table 1 should include (a) information on the protein and function most closely matching the EST from a database search, (b) the organism from which the match was obtained, and (c) the E-value associated with the match.
 An additional table may be included to present cross-amplification results, as appropriate.

 Formatting Instructions: Tables should be numbered with Arabic numerals followed by a period.
 The table title must be concise and fully informative independent of the main text of the manuscript, with all abbreviations explained as footnotes.
 Capitalize the first word of the title; all others, except proper nouns, are lowercase; spell out names of genera and abbreviations on first mention; place a period at end.
 Include the study organism (species or group) and geographic location in each caption when appropriate.
 Place explanatory notes and define all abbreviations below the table after the heading “Note:”.
 Place footnotes after the Notes.